NICHOLAS85/dynamic-wall/README.md

 If you don't feel like installing libheif, Strukturag has hosted an example site which allows you to extract images from .heic files one at a time.
 [Here's a link](https://strukturag.github.io/libheif/)

-Only compatible with images ending in .jpeg or .jpg at the moment.
+**Only compatible with images ending in .jpeg, .jpg, or .png at the moment.**

 ## Credits
 EarthView theme created by developer Marcin Czachurski (<https://itnext.io/macos-mojave-dynamic-wallpapers-ii-f8b1e55c82f>)